davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 There are four stakeholders in the current version of this process:

-- the Product team, who build customer-facing products and works to set release scope with
+- the PM team, who lead creation of customer-facing features and works to set release scope with
 - the Ops Team, who are responsible for extensive hands-on processes to create and deliver software artifacts.
 - the Release Management team, who engage to validate compliance and sign-offs, and to communicate with
 - the Leadership team, who stay abreast of operations that have the potential to impact high-value customers.